elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 #### APM

-The optional `apm` block supports the following settings:
+The optional `apm` block supports the following arguments:

 * `topology` - (Optional) Can be set multiple times to compose complex topologies.
 * `elasticsearch_cluster_ref_id` - (Optional) This field references the `ref_id` of the deployment Elasticsearch cluster.
 The default value `main-elasticsearch` is recommended.